Salmen2/Simple-Faucet-Script/README.md

-# FaucetHub-Faucet
+# Simple Faucet Script
 Bitcoin Faucet integrated with banlist and VPN/Proxy Shield.
-Use the reCaptcha version 2 and BitCaptcha.
-Payments to the Account and withdraw over FaucetHub
+It uses the service of Google reCaptcha (v2; box) and IPHub.
+Any claims will be saved in the account balance and can be withdrawn to ExpressCrypto, FaucetPay or directly using Block.io

 # Mininum Requirements